Rachana-Kaparthi/iiitb-asic/README.md

 In sequential circuits, if output of a flop is always constant irrespective of the whatever inputs are given, it is called a sequential constant.
 Consider below example-
 ![seq_const](https://github.com/Rachanaka/iiitb-asic/blob/main/images/seq_const.jpeg)
-In this example, Q is always 0 irrespective of reset or clock inputs there by making output y= 1 always.
+In this example, Q is always 0 irrespective of reset or clock inputs there by making output y= 1 always. but the same example does not hold good if there is set input instead of reset input as Q then can receive either 0 or 1 based on set and clock inputs and is not constant.

 </details>